Trisfald/veridia-rpg/Traits.md

 ##### *Requisites: way of the psychic 3*
 ##### Cost: 4 experience points
 Spend one point of fervor and take a free action.\
+You can see weaknesses and solutions that a normal mind is not able to notice.
 All your actions have their difficulty decreased by one.\
 Lasts one turn.

 ### Interdiction